 If you're at a crossroads in your life and you are deciding which would be more worthwhile between a finance degree or an accounting degree, the average salary you can expect to earn is going to be one of the important deciding factors.
 Of course, there are other important things to take into consideration such as how much job satisfaction and fulfilment you would experience, job security and stability, and how good the work-life balance is.
 But the reality is that, while money can't buy happiness, it can definitely make life a whole lot more comfortable.

 As with anything of this nature, finding out whether a finance degree or an accounting degree will pay more is going to be a lot more complicated than it may first appear.
 There is a wide range of different career paths that you can follow for each degree and there is also a lot of overlap, reflected in the option of completing an accounting and finance degree rather than one or the other.
+This article will give you all the information you need about these degrees, which will be useful whether you're just finishing high school and don't know which one to pick, or if you're enrolled in a college program, but wondering whether it would be a good idea to transfer colleges, and join the ever-growing accounting and finance field.

 Accounting majors and finance majors can expect to cover many of the same topics during their degrees but there are also stark differences between the two.
 At the most basic level, accounting and finance differ in their focus.
 Accounting is concerned with the past, keeping precise financial records of transactions that have already happened, and having a full picture of company finances to date.
 In contrast, finance is concerned with the future, using financial reports to create a financial strategy that will determine how a company is going to make money and where that money should best be used.